 Here’s a picture of Sephora in Puerta del Sol, which is the busiest and most congested area in Madrid.
 You can see how much smaller the makeup displays are!

 As someone who’s used to seeing the entire shade range when shopping at Sephora in LA, it was shocking to see that most Sephoras in Europe did not carry the entire shade ranges.
-If you want to find the entire shade range of a brand like Nars, you have to go to El Corte Ingles, which is an upscale department store, or if you’re lucky and you’re good at matching your color shade, online.
+If you want to find the entire shade range of a brand like Nars, you have to go to El Corte Ingles, which is an upscale department store, or if you’re really good at matching your color shade, online.

 An employee said they only receive a very limited amount of shades.
 When I told him about Sephora in the US, he immediately said, “Of course.
 It’s so different over there.
 Here, we just display whatever we get from Sephora.
 We don’t have any control over the shades we get.”